 Because eczema makes the skin itchy, it can create a damaging cycle that makes the condition worse.
 Scratching patches of eczema when they itch irritates the skin more, aggravating it further.

 The allergy team at Advanced Allergy & Asthma Associates can diagnose eczema with a physical exam.
 Eczema can be difficult to treat, but the team partners with you to find relief from your symptoms.
+The providers at Advanced Allergy & Asthma Associates understand the importance of continuing research into new and emerging treatments for eczema and that is why they participate in ongoing clinical trials.
+If you are interested in participating in a clinical trial, please let a member of our teamknow at your visit.

 Talk to your allergist to learn more about lifestyle changes that can improve symptoms of eczema.
 Moisturizing skin regularly, taking steps to avoid allergy triggers, and using gentle cleansers can help prevent eczema flare-ups.